Our staff are professionals from various mental health fields interested in college student development.

 Lucy Holz, LCSW-C

 Lucy is a part-time staff member.
 She completed her BA in Psychology and African American studies from the University of North Carolina at Chapel Hill and her MSSW at the University of Louisville with a specialization of mental health.
 Her research focused on community and family involvement in mental health treatment.
 Her clinical training experiences included counseling in community mental health and counseling veterans with traumatic brain injuries at the VA.
 She worked in short-term, inpatient psychiatric settings and developed a specialty in eating disorder treatment through working in various levels of care.
 She has special interest in anxiety concerns, eating disorders, developing community support, and the intersection of physical and mental health.
 In her practice she draws on a strengths-based approach from an interpersonal, multicultural lens, using CBT and DBT principals with an emphasis on mindfulness.
 Lucy enjoys spending her free time traveling, running, and making art.
+Lucy will be with our office in the spring of 2022.

 Brandon Muncy, MS, Ed.S, LCPC